officialyashagarwal/DBMS_SQL/Assesment_1.md

  | DROP	       | Delete objects from the database	DROP TABLE table_name;
  | ALTER	      | Alter the structure of the database	ALTER TABLE table_name ADD COLUMN column_name data_type;
  | TRUNCATE	   | Remove all records from a table, including all spaces allocated for the records are removed	TRUNCATE TABLE table_name;
- | COMMENT	    | Add comments to the data dictionary	COMMENT ON TABLE table_name IS 'comment_text';
  | RENAME	     | Rename an object existing in the database	RENAME TABLE old_table_name TO new_table_name;

 ---